-- The automotive aftermarket is the after-sale market for the auto industry.
+- The automotive aftermarket is the auto industry’s after-sale market.

 - “Aftermarket” includes vehicle parts, equipment, replacement tires, service repair, collision repair and accessories, sold after the sale of the original vehicle.